barndollarmusic/gsheets-timecode/README.md

 # Using custom functions
 The last 2 arguments to every function below are `frameRate` and `dropType` values.

-Data validation list of supported `frameRate` values (see templates above for example usage):
+Data validation list of supported `frameRate` values (see template above for example usage):
 ```
 23.976,24.000,25.000,29.970,30.000,47.952,48.000,50.000,59.940,60.000
 ```